githotto/osxgmp/README.md

 Installation
 ============
-* Download the OSXGMP project on your computer.
+* Download the OSXGMP project on your computer (see above requirements to take into account your swift-version and which branch to select).
 * Note that the project is ready to use for playing with the Swift binding!
 If you want to use only the Objective-C binding, you've to create a new Objective-C 'Command Line Tool' project and copy / paste the appropriate files.